openrndr/orx/orx-glslify/README.md

 ### Caveats

-Some glslify shaders have their own imports.
-When this happens we print a message to the console, so you can proceed to import them.
-These need to be imported in the shader file on top of the main import.

 There's also a mapping functionality that glslify provides that we don't support.
 This can be easily solved by doing as the following example (based on `glsl-raytrace` package):